virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** I’ve heard of the Shittyboyz.
 I heard about them from you or Fatima, I think.

 **Cindie:** Oh my god.
 Yeah, we were like obsessed with them for a while because like for a while when they were still in high school, they dropped like a mixtape that's so good.
-It's like lowkey.
-I don't think they're quite as good anymore because they're trying to be more serious.
+It's like lowkey, I don't think they're quite as good anymore because they're trying to be more serious.

 **Omnia:** Oh, that's a tough transition, but good for them.